microsoftgraph/microsoft-graph-docs-contrib/concepts/includes/connecting-external-content/04-configure-graph.md

     }
     ```

-1. Add the following code to the `GraphHelper` class to configure a `GraphServiceClient` with app-only authentication.
+1. Add the following code to the `GraphHelper` class, which configures a `GraphServiceClient` with app-only authentication.

     :::code language="csharp" source="./snippets/PartsInventoryConnector/Graph/GraphHelper.cs" id="GraphInitializationSnippet":::